 Check this box if you want KMail to add a so-called X-Face header to messages written with this identity.
 An X-Face is a small (48x48 pixels) black and white image that some mail clients are able to display.

-- External Source
+- External Source (the default)

 - Input Field Below

 Use this option to enter an arbitrary X-Face string.
 Examples are available at https://ace.home.xs4all.nl/X-Faces/